tencent cloud

 (3 rows)

-Create a publisher node.
-For parameters in the DNS, refer to the documentation.
-The parameters here should be filled in with the information of the instance where the publisher is located.
+Create a publishing node.
+For parameters in dns, refer to Cross-database Access.
+The parameters here should be filled with the instance information where the Publisher is located.

 create_node